The Future of Vocational Education and Skilled Trades in 2025

 PREPARE FOR A FUTURE IN THE SKILLED TRADES

-The future of skilled trades is increasingly bight, and the skilled trades programs at Herzing College are designed to give you the skills and knowledge you need to be an asset on a job site.
+The future of skilled trades is increasingly bright, and the skilled trades programs at Herzing College are designed to give you the skills and knowledge you need to be an asset on a job site.
 Whether you’re interested in the electrical, plumbing, heating and cooling, or gas fitting trades, we can help you meet your goals and set you on the right career path.
 Most programs take less than a year to complete and include valuable safety certifications.

 Click below to learn more about what we have to offer.